Overview of the GRCC Faculty Evaluation System

 The portfolio is the primary documentary evidence used for tenure review and promotions in rank.
 It is used by all tenure and promotion review committees as foundation of their deliberations.
 This workshop will introduce participants to the portfolio at GRCC and the processes surrounding it.
 NOTE: completion of this session is required for any faculty member who wishes to serve on a rank or tenure committee.

-Each faculty member completing the Yearly Distribution Requirements (YDRs) in the GRCC Faculty Evaluation System must complete one project to assess student learning and one project to improve teaching effectiveness (faculty members completing the satisfactory standards for employment must complete an assessment project but are not required to complete a teaching effectiveness project).
+All faculty members completing the Yearly Distribution Requirements (YDRs) or the Satisfactory Standards for Employment (SSE) in the GRCC Faculty Evaluation System must complete one project to assess student learning.
 How do those projects work?
 This session addresses the requirements and documentation associated with these projects and offers faculty an opportunity to develop ideas for projects.
-After completing this session, participants should be able to: 1) articulate the requirements for teaching and assessment projects, 2) complete the necessary documentation for their projects, 3) draft several personal project ideas.
+After completing this session, participants should be able to: 1) articulate the requirements for an assessment project, 2) complete the necessary documentation for their projects, 3) draft several personal project ideas.